AlaskaAirlines/auro-flightline/demo/dotCompliance.md

 ## Flight with a single layover (SEAAVP)

-The following illustrates flight with one layover, for example, SEA to AVP.
+The following illustrates a flight with one layover, for example, SEA to AVP.

 <div class="exampleWrapper">
   <auro-flightline>